< previous | next >

 July 21 Live television coverage of the first moon landing, including, at 02:56 GMT (in US prime-time), Neil Armstrong stepping onto the moon's surface.
 An estimated 40.13m US households (65 per cent) are watching and 1,000 people involved at the three US networks in producing the coverage, based on signals from the two remote television cameras on the lunar landing module.

-July 21 First public demonstration of EVR home video system at the International Audio-Visual Exhibition (Internavex) at Olympia in London. à 1970
+July 21 First public demonstration of EVR home video system at the International Audio-Visual Exhibition (Internavex) at Olympia in London. > 1970

 The quest for home video: EVR

 August Television service starts in United Arab Emirates.
-Television service starts
+Television service start dates

 August 15-18 Woodstock Music and Art Fair concert is held at Bethel, NY.
 Despite rain, an estimated 500,000 people turn up at Yasker’s Farm for the concert featuring many of the top rock music acts of the day.
 The event, preserved on film in Woodstock (Michael Wadleigh, 1970), becomes one of the defining moments of its age and for a generation.